khronus/khronus/README.md

     As you can see, alias for functions are supported, even they are not required

-  * **All functions:** Using '*' you'll get all supported functions for the given metric type
+  * **All functions:** Using '*' you'll get all the supported functions for the given metric type

 ```sql
 	select * from "metricTimer" where time > now()-30m group by time(5m)
 ```

   * **Percentiles function:**
-	 If you are searching for a timer or a gauge you can use percentiles function to return all supported percentiles: 50, 80, 90, 95, 99, 999
+	 If you are searching for a timer or a gauge you can use ```sql percentiles``` function to return all supported percentiles: 50, 80, 90, 95, 99, 999
 	 Besides that, if you are looking for some specific percentiles you can use the function percentiles(50 80 99), passing the desired parcentiles as arguments

 ```sql